ialbert/bio/docs/index.md

 ---
 # Welcome to `bio`

-If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, reading documentation, and other preparations that slow down progress.
+If you've ever done bioinformatics you know how even seemingly straightforward tasks may require multiple steps, reading documentation, and additional preparations that can slow down progress.

 Time and again, I found myself not pursuing an idea because getting to the fun part was too tedious.
-The `bio` package was designed  to solve that tedium.

-The `bio` software was written to make bioinformatics explorations more enjoyable.
+The `bio` package was designed  to solve that tedium by making bioinformatics explorations more enjoyable.
 The software lets users quickly answer questions such as:

 - *How do I access a sequence for a viral genome?*
 - *How do I obtain the biological annotation of data?*